exasol/script-languages-release/flavors/README.md

   - Available languages: Java 11, Python 3.7 and R 3.4
   - [Here](standard-EXASOL-7.0.0/FLAVOR_DESCRIPTION.md) you can find more details about the flavor, such as the provided packages.

-### Python-3.7-minimal flavors

-The Python-3.7-minimal flavor provides the language Python 3.7 with only absolute necessary packages.
-This allows very simple customization because you control almost all dependencies.

-- python-3.7-minimal-6.2.0
-  - Base Image: ubuntu:18.04
-  - Compatible Exasol Versions: 7.1.\*, 7.0.\*, 6.2.\*
-  - Available languages: Python 3.7
-  - [Here](https://github.com/exasol/script-languages/tree/master/flavors/python-3.7-minimal-EXASOL-6.2.0/FLAVOR_DESCRIPTION.md) you can find more details about the flavor, such as the provided packages.

 ### Python-3.8-minimal flavors

 The Python-3.8-minimal flavor provides the language Python 3.8 with only absolute necessary packages.
 This allows very simple customization because you control almost all dependencies.